jules2689/trudeau/trudeau/2020-04-18/post_news.md

 There are going to be 125 armed forces members deployed in quÉbec to help in these facilities.
 We heard from the canadian   that is starting at a specific long-term care facility in montreal.
 In  by noon people should be in that facility.
-We're talking about nursing officers, technicians, and othersupport staff WHO are going to be going in there to try to helpout.
+We're talking about nursing officers, technicians, and othersupport staff  are going to be going in there to try to helpout.
 Premier  essentially  is a deteriorating situation in these long-term care facilities.
 In fact, more than half of the deaths reported in quÉbec attributable to COVID-19 have happened  these long-term carefacilities.
 Now, the premier  that his government should have tackled the situation in these long-termcare facilities sooner, especially the  of chronic under staffing.